vivekuppal/transcribe/README.md

 ```
 choco install ffmpeg
 ```
-Please run these commands in a PowerShell window with administrator privileges.
+Run these commands in a PowerShell window with administrator privileges.
 For any issues during the installation, visit the official [Chocolatey](https://chocolatey.org/) and [FFmpeg](https://ffmpeg.org/) websites for troubleshooting.

 ### 🔧 Code Installation